 And it’s not all about pizza, either.
 With 37% of Melbournians boasting an enviable Italian heritage, you can guarantee that you’ll be able to find every staple Mediterranean dish (and then some) at one of these 10 impeccable Italian restaurants in Melbourne.
 For rich, hearty and authentic Italian cuisine, look no further.

 Marameo is the newest, and self-proclaimed “cheeky” member of Joe Mammone’s Bar Carolina, Il Bacaro and Tetto family – in other words, a cadre of some of the best Italian restaurants in Melbourne.
-If “cheeky” is the drive behind their delicious twists on classics pours, and surprise combinations like Wagyu tartare cannoli – then it’s my favourite in the family.
-The squid ink spaghetti, WA blue swimmer crab, chilli, tomato and fish roe deserves its own mention.
-Enjoy the playfully decorated interior or settle into the courtyard on a warm Melbourne night.
+If “cheeky” is the drive behind their delicious twists on classic pours, and surprise combinations like Wagyu tartare cannoli – then it’s my favourite in the family.
+The squid ink spaghetti, WA blue swimmer crab, chilli, tomato and fish roe deserves its own mention, but all the handmade pasta here will win your palate’s heart.
+Enjoy the playfully decorated interior or settle into the courtyard on a warm night in Melbourne’s CBD.

 Contact: (03) 9639 7822